CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <a href="./Workflow/readme_images/pmidjourney.jpg" target="_blank"><img src="./Workflow/readme_images/pmidjourney.jpg" height="340px"></a>

 Example images about the result of this style node.
-The left-top image is the original, without any style, all others styled by this one, using SD1.5 model:
+The left-top image is the original without any style, all others styled by this one, using SD1.5 model, same seed, same prompt:

 <a href="./Workflow/readme_images/mjmontage.jpg" target="_blank"><img src="./Workflow/readme_images/mjmontage.jpg" height="300px"></a>